 The hero-worship Flynn has for Dare is played up for laughs, as is the rivalry between Dare and Gethic.
 As they duel with swords, exchanging 'witty banter', even Flynn finds it overdone.

 "Oh my God, you're FLIRTING!" he exclaims.
 "You don't care about good and evil!
 You only care about fighting each other".

 Perhaps the most important aspect of And the Bleeding Crown is that it is addressing something that some Librarian movie purists may have objected: how was it that despite having established that there was only One Librarian we had up to four Librarians working at the same time.
 We learn a bit of Librarian history in the story of Balthus and Zharradan, 15th-Century twins who were co-Librarians only to have them turn bitter rivals and nearly wreck the Library in their war.

 Now, this issue of how The One Librarian will work when there are four (Flynn, Jake, Cassandra, and Ezekiel) will hopefully pan out and more importantly, allow for the cast to keep working together.

 There are two things I object to about And the Bleeding Crown.
 One is the make-up job when Eve and the 'backup dancers' become old.
 That isn't a deal-breaker.
 The other thing though, I have a bit of a problem with.
 The term 'ageist' came to mind, as if suggesting that old age is something that is somehow not a good thing.
 Something about that just did not sit right with me.

 Still, I found And the Bleeding Crown a nice, humorous Librarians story, one with real substance on an unintentional knot and hopefully, on how to resolve that dilemma.

-Next Episode: And the Grave of Time
+Next Episode: And the Graves of Time